barn home kit

 This helps make the home feel more spacious and welcoming.

-Who Started The Barndominiums Trend?
+Who Started The Barndominium Trend?

 Fixer Upper Barn House

-Barndominiums are nothing new.
+Barndos are nothing new.
 In rural Texas, it was common for farmers to convert the upper level of a barn into a living space.
 While they weren’t called barndominiums at the time, they were exactly that: working and living spaces – all under one roof.

-While the concept of a barndominium has been around since this time, it wasn’t until 2016 that the trend really started to take off.
+While the concept of a barndominium has been around since this time, it wasn’t until 2016 that the trend started to take off.
 In an episode of the HGTV show Fixer UpperChip and Joanna Gaines renovated a barn into a home.
 It wasn’t long after that everyone wanted a dream barndominium of their own.

-What are the Key Benefits of Barndominiums?
+What are the Key Benefits of Barn Homes?

 The construction industry is seeing prices soar.
 The market is almost unsustainable with today’s wages.
 Material costs are also rising, and a new build today is 18% more expensive than a year ago.